Addressing the risks, hype, and inequities underpinning generative biology

 Click here to read the briefing.

-On 12 September, at 14:00 Central African Time/ Central European Summer Time (UTC+2), the ACB, TWN and ETC Group will host a webinar to discuss these issues.
-There will be interpretation between English, French and Spanish.
-To read the programme and register to attend, please click here.
+On 12 September, the ACB, TWN and ETC Group hosted a webinar to discuss these issues.
+To read the programme, please click here.